cinnamon-bun/superbus/README.md

 ## When exactly do callbacks run?

-For `sendLater` they are launched with `setImmediate`, nonblockingly.
+For `sendLater` they are launched with `setTimeout`, nonblockingly.
 This gives the browser event loop time to do other stuff.

 For `sendAndWait`, they are launched synchronously and then awaited using `Promise.all(promises).finally()`.
 This means that synchronous callbacks will run inline, blockingly, and async callbacks will be awaited in parallel.